-We’ve stayed in a lot of campgrounds across and up and down the US (see where on this map!), and Misty Mountain Camp Resort in the village of Crozet, just outside Charlottesville, Virginia, is the nicest campground we’ve found–which is lucky for us, as we needed to stay there for six months while we didn’t have a “real” house.
+We’ve stayed in a lot of campgrounds across and up and down the US (see where on this map!), and Misty Mountain Camp Resort in the village of Crozet, just outside Charlottesville, Virginia, is the nicest campground we’ve found–which is lucky for us, as we needed to stay there for more than six months while we didn’t have a “real” house.
 The spacious and scenic park offers every amenity and activity you can think of, and is split into two sections: the sunny, open lower park is bustling even on most low-season weekends, and up the hill it’s leafy and quieter.
 The long-term sites, where we parked, are up top, along with several small rental cabins and a larger cabin with a huge yard for tent campers and dog walkers.

 We loved our peaceful retreat away from it all, but appreciated being able to walk down the hill for some action, and there’s a lot of action to choose from–check their site for details.
 It’s the best campground from which to visit Charlottesville, but it’s still a 20-minute drive to downtown.
 There’s another campground possibly a few minutes closer to town, but it’s more isolated than Misty Mountain, and it’s only open mid-March through mid-November.
 We haven’t camped there, but we drove through it to check it out; it’s quiet and leafy and looks like a nice place to stay if Misty Mountain is fully booked.

 I can talk all day about things to see, eat, and drink in Charlottesville (maybe I will in a future post), but here I will focus on our west-of-town favorites we frequented while Misty Mountain residents.